Birds

 Many of the men who fought on this field in 1846 also had an interest in the birds of the area.

-Captain John Porter McCown, for example, is credited for discovering eight new species including the Black-bellied Whistling Duck, Green Kingfisher, Vermilion Flycatcher, Verdin, Cactus Wren, Pyrrhuloxia, Great-tailed Grackle, and Olive Sparrow.
+Captain John Porter McCown of the US Army is credited for discovering eight new species including the Black-bellied Whistling Duck, Green Kingfisher, Vermilion Flycatcher, Verdin, Cactus Wren, Pyrrhuloxia, Great-tailed Grackle, and Olive Sparrow.

 Captain Jean Louis Berlandier of the Mexican Army was a noted naturalist who documented numerous birds of the Rio Grande Valley.
-As you visit the fields where these soldiers fought, you may sight some of the birds they might have seen that day.
+As you visit the fields where these soldiers fought, you may see some of the birds they encountered that day.

 Contact us if you would like a copy of our bird checklist emailed to you.